As a Home Buyer, Questions You May Want To Ask Before Hiring Any Real Estate Representative

 - Prepare an offer that you FULLY UNDERSTAND and add clauses that will protect you, such as Financing clause: Home Inspection Clause: Insurance clause: Agency Relationship (who the agents represent) and other clauses that will protect your investment and make your home-buying experience a pleasant one.

 - Present the offer, and if the offer is countered back, work with you and the seller to arrive at a satisfactory arrangement.

 - Follow up with all waivers and assist your lawyer with any required information.

 - Do a final walk-through with you BEFORE you sign any legal papers!

 - Be available AFTER CLOSING to assist you with any unforeseen problems or questions.

 Well, that’s it, I hope that by reading the above pages you now understand the process better and why it is very important for you and your family that you choose the best Realtor® for you and you do so wisely!

 Thank you again for reading this report.
-Your time invested in reading this topic will return your time tenfold and your home purchase simpler!
+Your time invested in reading this topic will return your time tenfold and simplify your home purchase!